nahyan0077/eduverse-backend/readme.md

 # Eduverse E-Learning Platform

 Eduverse is an innovative educational networking platform where learners and instructors connect to share knowledge.
-Our platform empowers instructors to easily apply, create courses, conduct exams, host live sessions, and make announcements, thereby enriching the learning experience for students worldwide.
+Our platform empowers instructors to easily apply, create courses, conduct exams, one-to-one chat with video call, thereby enriching the learning experience for students worldwide.

 ## Table of Contents
 - [Features](#features)